Digital & Social Media Safety Tips for Caregivers

 - Teach the child in your care that if they get in a situation that feels uncomfortable, they can and should always come to you and won’t get in trouble if they do.

 - Avoid grounding kids from screen time for violations of the Family Agreement.
-Doing so may make it more likely that the child will hesitate to come to you if they are experiencing a problem online.
+Doing so may make the child more likely to hesitate to come to you if they are experiencing a problem online.

 - Discuss with the child and the child’s care team how you will monitor the child’s digital activity.
 Help the child understand that family safety means all family members must act responsibly.